Download This Sample

 - The rich old culture and folk music, combined with its interesting history make it a popular tourist destination.

-- Old Havana resembles places like Cadiz and Tenerife, both of which are located in Spain.
+- Old Havana looks similar to places like Cadiz and Tenerife, both of which are located in Spain.

 - Cuba has tried relentlessly to preserve and restore Old Havana.